riot-act/trustev/README.md

  Trustev.password = 'password'
  # This is your Trustev Site Shared Secret, available from Reliance.
  Trustev.shared_secret = '0f0f0f0f'
+ #This is your Trustev Site Private Key, available from Reliance.
+ Trustev.private_key = 'ffffffff'
  ```

 ## Usage